Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Identifier for the space anomaly.
 ### partName
 Name of the part to spawn
+### anomalyType
+Type of anomaly.
+Default is generic.
 ### sizeClass
 Like asteroids, space anomalies have a size class that ranges from Size A (12 meters) to Size I (100+ meters).
 The default is A.
 ### spawnMode